Millions Secured in Verdicts and Settlements

 Punitive damages are not intended to compensate the railroad worker for their losses.
 Instead, these payments are meant to punish the negligent party.
 These types of damages are rare in civil claims.

+Also, FELA covers the costs associated with wrongful deaths.
+Sadly, many railroad injuries are fatal for victims.
 When this happens, the deceased’s family members may have the right to pursue a wrongful death claim with the help of railroad accident attorneys.

 The survivors of fatal railroad accident injuries may be entitled to compensation through FELA.
 Wrongful death claimants can recover payments for: